Best iMac Deals

-Exclusive promo code discounts are readily available on 2020 systems, as well as AppleCare for iMac.
+Exclusive promo code discounts are readily available on systems.

 Shoppers can save on multiple configurations at Adorama with coupon code APINSIDER.
-To activate the discounts, you must shop through this special pricing link and enter the coupon code in the same browsing session.
+To activate the discounts, shop through this special pricing link and enter the coupon code in the Payments section during checkout.
 Check out these detailed activation instructions.

 Which iMac should I buy?

 With the introduction of the new colorful 24-inch iMac, Apple may have simplified the purchasing decision for many customers.
 However, the M1 is the first Apple Silicon processor in Mac and comes with some limitations.
 If you're looking for a cheaper option, don't mind using Intel, or even require Intel, then the other models are still for sale.